The First Professional Baseball Team

 But now I get it…one less thing to waste brain power pondering.

-The Reds Hall tells the story—that the Red Stockings were the first professional team because they were the first team whose players were actually paid to play baseball.
+The Reds Hall tells the story—that the Red Stockings were the first professional baseball team because they were the first team whose players were actually paid to play baseball.
 Other teams’ owners balked at the idea of ballplayers being professionals (some things never change), but the Red Stockings were willing to pay players.
 And by doing so, they attracted some of the best talent around.
 No doubt radio show hosts in other cities began demanding that their team owners start paying players.

 This all-star team of professionals went on a tour in 1869 and won everywhere they went, finishing their first ever season unbeaten and actually drawing some crowds on the road.
 (I think hot dogs were $1.50 back then.)
 This was back in the days before gloves and catcher’s masks and the DH, proving that people will play baseball for money even if they’re risking life and limb.